backdrop-contrib/jwt/README.md

 # JWT for Backdrop

-This module gives the ability to create and authenticate Jason Web Tokens through global PHP functions.
+This module adds the ability to create and authenticate JSON Web Tokens through global PHP functions.
+It is intended to facilitate developers wishing to integrate JSON Web Tokens into their projects.

+## Installation

+- Install this module using the official [Backdrop CMS instructions] (https://backdropcms.org/guide/modules).
+- (optional) Visit the configuration page under Configuration > Administration > Administer JWT Tokens.

 ## Usage

 This module provides global functions that create and verify Jason Web Tokens.

 * `encode_jwt($payload_data, $expiration_in_seconds (optional))` -- Returns encoded JWT.
 Default expiration time is set on the settings page or can be specified with a second argument.